 The data is deleted after initial usage, or, in the case of temporary placements, the data is retained for up to one year from the date you register with the company, in case of another temporary assignment/other temporary assignments within the one year period, and then deleted.

-Certificate obtained from criminal record check (via Disclosure Scotland) (for temporary candidates only, on receipt of an offer/placement):
+Copy certificate obtained from criminal record check (via Disclosure Scotland), email obtained from credit check (via CIDS Ltd) and online printout obtained for sanctions check (via Know Your Candidate) (for temporary candidates only, on receipt of an offer/placement):

 8. Temporary Employees